jonmcalder/ggforce/README.md

 the extension system introduced with ggplot2 v2.0.0.
-In general ggplot2 has been aimed primarily at ad hoc data visualization in order to investigate the data at hand, and less at utilities for composing custom plots a la D3.js. ggforce is mainly an attempt to address these "shortcomming" (design choices might be a better description).
+In general ggplot2 has been aimed primarily at ad hoc data visualization in order to investigate the data at hand, and less at utilities for composing custom plots a la D3.js. ggforce is mainly an attempt to address these "shortcomings" (design choices might be a better description).
 The long term goal is to have a repository of geoms, stats etc that are as well documented and implemented as the official ones found in ggplot2.